 What Are Probiotics?

-While healthy bacteria have existed for billions of years, their benefits have only recently begun to be studied.
-In the early twentieth century, scientist Elie Metchnikoff observed that rural Bulgarian families were living to exceptionally old ages in very good health, despite harsh climates, dietary limitations, and extreme poverty.
-After studying these Bulgarian elders, he theorized that their traditional home-fermented sour milk contained host-friendly bacteria that was actually delaying senility and enhancing health.
+While healthy bacteria have existed for billions of years, we've only recently begun to study their benefits.
+In the early 20th century, scientist Elie Metchnikoff observed that rural Bulgarian families were living to exceptionally old ages in very good health, despite harsh climates, dietary limitations, and extreme poverty.
+After studying these Bulgarian elders, he theorized that their traditional home-fermented sour milk contained host-friendly bacteria that delayed the onset of senility and enhanced their health.